Sign in

 Runner System

-• Runner Network: It sprue divides the intake material into different cavity gates with a sub-runner&#;s network.
+• Runner Network: Divides the intake material into multiple cavity gates using sub-runner networks.

 Cooling System